 We preach all the time that hiding a skin concern with makeup only makes it worse; it's important to treat the cause rather than hide it.
-Now more than ever, the same be said for hair.
-We're calling it now: Scalp-care is the new haircare for 2018.
+Now more than ever, the same can be said for hair.
+We're calling it now: Scalp-care is the new haircare.
 "Scalp health is important because it creates the environment for healthy hair," says Michele Burgess, director of product development for Oribe.
 "If you don't have a healthy scalp, you can't have healthy hair."

 "Short-term, poor scalp health can lead to visible signs including buildup, flaking, and irritation," adds Biologique Recherche co-owner and head of creation Philippe Allouche, MD.
 "Over time, poor scalp health can weaken and damage the hair follicle, which leads to breakage and fallout, as well as unhealthy hair regrowth."